sandreas/graft/README.md

 graft serve .
 ```

+To login via FileZilla, you have to use correct protocol and port, e.g.:

+- Server: sftp://192.168.0.150
+- Username: graft (if you did not change the defaults)
+- Password: <your password>
+- Port: 2022 (if you did not change the defaults)

+See **[Option reference](#option-reference)** for more info.

 ### ***receive***
 **graft** can receive files from a graft server.
-In most cases, it should find its pairing host automatically with zeroconf, but you can also specify, from which host you would like to receive.
+It should find its pairing host automatically with zeroconf, but you can also specify the host to receive from.

 Lookup host via zeroconf and receive files to current directory:
 ```
 graft receive
 ```

-Specify host:
+Specify host and port:
 ```
-graft receive --host 192.168.1.111
+graft receive --host=192.168.1.111 --port=2023
 ```

+See **[Option reference](#option-reference)** for more info.

 ### ***delete***

-You can also delete files - be careful with that... graft takes no prisoners and offers no apologies.
-By default you have to confirm the deletion.
+You can also delete files - be careful... graft takes no prisoners and offers no apologies.
+By default you have to confirm the process.
 ```
 graft delete '/tmp/*.jpg' --min-age=3d --max-age=5d
 ```